 Skin Microbiome 101

-In recent years, there has been an increasing interest in harnessing the power of the skin microbiome to improve skin health.
-This has led to the development of new skincare products and therapies that aim to support a healthy skin microbiome.
-For example, probiotics, which are substances that promote the growth of beneficial microorganisms, are being incorporated into skincare products to help support a healthy skin microbiome.
+In recent years, there has been an increasing scientific interest in harnessing the power of the skin microbiome to improve skin health.
+This new scientific field has led to the development of a new wave of skincare products and therapies that aim to support and improve the skin microbiome.
+Studies have shown that a healthier skin microbiome can improve skin hydration, reduce inflammation, reduce and prevent acne, and improve skin barrier function.

-Studies have shown that the application of probiotics to the skin can improve skin hydration, reduce inflammation, and improve skin barrier function.
-For example, a study published in the Journal of Cosmetic Dermatology found that the application of a lotion containing Lactobacillus fermentum to the skin improved skin hydration and reduced skin roughness and redness.
+New skincare products and therapies that aim to support a healthy skin microbiome from companies such as ourselves, use ingredients that actively aid the skin microbiome and/or the skin barrier (which in turn helps the skin's microbes).
+For example, a study published in the Journal of Cosmetic Dermatology found that the application of a lotion containing Lactobacillus fermentum (a byproduct of microbial fermentation) to the skin improved skin hydration and reduced skin roughness and redness.

 References: